 It is also advisable to get your moles examined if you notice that the mole has appeared first in adulthood, and shows signs of bleeding, oozing, itching, or is scaly in appearance.

 Your doctor may use dermatoscopy or epiluminescence microscopy (ELM), a hand-held microscope to evaluate the surface of the skin and detect the cancerous nature of the mole.
 This is a more accurate diagnostic tool.
 Your doctor may also conduct a biopsy, where a suspicious section of the skin is removed and is sent to the lab for microscopic examination.

 The risk of developing melanoma is exceptionally high in individuals with:

 - Atypical mole syndrome: more than 100 moles, among which one or more looks abnormal

 - Familial atypical multiple mole melanoma (FAMMM) syndrome: condition inherited from a member of the family who has melanoma.
 An individual has many moles, some of which may look abnormal.

 Prevention of Skin Cancer

 Timely and adequate preventive measures can go a long way in lowering the incidence of skin cancer.
-Make it a habit to shield yourself from the dangerous ultra-violet rays of the sun by staying indoors during peak hours, wearing sun-protective gear and clothing, and applying a broad-spectrum sun screen lotion with a minimum 15 SPF (sun protection factor) at least thirty minutes prior to going out in the sun.
+Make it a habit to shield yourself from the dangerous ultra-violet rays of the sun by staying indoors during peak hours, wearing sun-protective gear and clothing, and applying a broad-spectrum sunscreen lotion with a minimum 15 SPF (sun protection factor) at least thirty minutes before going out in the sun.